 The revelation was shocking: If someone had told me during that awful week a year before, "Don't worry, in one year you will be sitting on the top of a mountain, watching the sunset, listening to Mozart while holding your new baby," I would not have believed it.

 The Captain and I learned a thing or two from that trying week: Trust in God and His goodness.
 Sometimes He works in us.
 Sometimes He works on us.
 Let trials pull you together, not apart.

-That was ten years ago, and whenever we face a new trial (and there is always one lurking, it seems) we point to that week and remind each other that God has always taken care of us.
+That was over ten years ago, and whenever we face a new trial (and there is always one lurking, it seems) we point to that week and remind each other that God has always taken care of us.
 He is always working for our good.